a2z-ice/spring-cloud-with-kubernetes/linux/SELinux.md

 semanage fcontext -a -t httpd_sys_content_t /webdata
 # check -d option for directory
 ls -ltrdZ /webdata
-# No reflection will be found because the previously added security context policy is for file not folder
+# No reflection will be found because the previously added security context policy is for file

 # Location of selinux policy file.
 Go to the location and do ll to list the all file context policies
 /etc/selinux/targeted/contexts/files
 ll

+# To reflect the changes do restore as follow
+restorecon -v /webdata
+# Now check and the reflectionu with be there
+ls -ltrdZ /webdata
 ```